Axway/platform-management-docs/content/en/docs/release_notes/platform_management_12.0.0_and_later/_index.md

 simple_list: true
 date: 2023-01-12
 ---
-New features, improvements, and bug fixes for releases 12.0.0 and later .
+New features, improvements, and bug fixes for releases 12.0.0 and later.